vmware-tanzu-labs/educates-training-platform/docs/getting-started/local-environment.md

 * Use your own domain that you control and for which you can generate yourself a wildcard TLS certificate.
 For example, you might own the domain `workshops.mydomain.com`, in which case you would also need a wildcard TLS certificate for `*.workshops.mydomain.com`.
 You will also need to be able to configure DNS for the domain, or be able to set up a local DNS resolver on your local machine.

-* Use the `local.educates.dev` domain.
+* Use the `educates-local-dev.xyz` domain.
 This will require that you obtain a copy of a wildcard TLS certificate for that domain from the Educates team.
 You will also need to be able to set up a local DNS resolver on your local machine.

-To use a custom ingress domain, before Educates is deploying using the `cluster-create.sh` script, create the file:
+To use a custom ingress domain, before the local Kubernetes cluster is created using the `cluster-create.sh` script, create the file:

 ```
 educates-local-dev/local-settings.env